-We’ve recently invested £41 million in our existing £30 million City South Campus in Edgbaston to provide state-of-the-art learning facilities for all Health, Education and Life Science courses.
+We’ve invested an extra £41 million in our £30 million City South Campus in Edgbaston to provide state-of-the-art learning facilities for all Health, Education and Life Science courses.

 In fact, our facilities are of such a high professional standard that industry leaders often visit to make use of our facilities, which also gives our students first-hand experience working with people in their desired field.
 An example of this is Kidderminster Harriers Football Club using our Sports facilities.